 Capstone units of study

-Master’s candidates must enrol in either SCWK6908 (6 credit points) or the Dissertation (12 credit points), normally in the final semester of enrolment.
+Master’s candidates are required to complete either SCWK6908 (6 credit points) or the Dissertation (12 credit points), normally in the final semester of enrolment.

 - Authorised Independent Study and Report (SCWK6908)

 - Dissertation Part 1 (EDPZ6724) and Dissertation Part 2 (EDPZ6725)